englekk/handbook-docs/Fuse/05 - Triggers and Animators.md

 Note that actions, contrary to @(Animators:animators) are not reversible.
 This means it is not neccessarily possible to return to the @(rest state) if the trigger is reversed.

 Like @(Animators:animators), `Actions` can have a `Delay`.
 This specifies a number of seconds from the @(Trigger) is activated to the `Action` is fired.
-However, unlike `Animators`, they can also have a property called `AtProgress` which can be set to a value between 0 and 1.
+However, unlike `Animators`, they also have a property called `AtProgress` which can be set to a value between 0 and 1.
 It has a similar function as `Delay`, but is instead relative to the full @(Duration) of the @(Trigger).
 Setting `AtProgress` to 0, means the action is fired as soon as the @(Trigger) is actiated.
 Setting it to 0.5 means it is fired half way through and so on.

 ### $(Action.AtProgress:AtProgress)